micahwierenga/js-ajax-lesson/readme.md

 <img width="752" src="assets/catRescue.png">

-Make sure to open your console - we're going to be working with it quite a bit.
+Make sure to open your console because we're going to be working with it quite a bit.

-Now, we've set a few things up for you.
-Besides the beautiful layout, we have a form with an input and a textarea.
+Now, a few things are set up for you.
+Besides the layout, we have a form with an input and a textarea.
 We will be tying this form in later, but for now all we need is our console.

 We've also already included jQuery, though we won't use that for the first few minutes.